The importance of a Status Certificate when buying a condo

 What powers do you assign to an executor?

-Be sure to consider what is involved, before naming or agreeing to act as an executor.
+Consider what is involved before naming or agreeing to act as an executor.

 • An executor carries out the instructions in your will.
 Co-executors can share the task.